Draxeytina/hello-rails-react/README.md

 # Hello React Rails

 ## Description
-A hello app created using rails + react to generate random greeting messages from database
+A hello app created using rails + react to generate random greeting messages from database.

 ## Built With
 - Ruby